Introduction

 Be careful.
 A sense of doom is well described in anaphylaxis and patients who have previously experienced anaphylaxis might well panic when they suffer another episode.
 Weigh up the clinical situation in the Resus room carefully.

-Pitfall: Subtle rash only means not anaphylaxis
+Pitfall: Subtle rash only means allergy not anaphylaxis

 No rash is found in 20% of anaphylactic cases.